AxeMea/axemea.github.com/_posts/2014-03-28-spoj-problem-the-next-palindrome.md

 ---
 layout: page
 title: the-next-palindrome-SPOJ-5
-category: python
+category: Python
 comments: true
 ---

 ```
 A positive integer is called a palindrome if its representation in the decimal system is the same when read from left to right and from right to left.
 For a given positive integer K of not more than 1000000 digits, write the value of the smallest palindrome larger than K to output.
 Numbers are
 always displayed without leading zeros.
 ```